VividCortex/CharlottesvilleNinjas/README.md

 What: An impromptu mid-workday meeting session for nerds and other startups in Charlottesville, VA

-Who: Hosted by VividCortex
+Who: Hosted by VividCortex and you.

-Next Event: Thursday, January 17th, 2012 from 2:30PM (sharp) to 3:30PM, followed by a matinee movie!!!
+Next Event: Thursday, February 28th, 2013 from 5PM to 7PM.

-Special Features: TBD
+Special Features: TBD, suggestions welcome.

 Who is invited?
 Anyone in startups, technology, nerds.

-Rules: Only last 1 hour.
-Service providers must bring a pie.
+Rules: Only lasts 2 hours.
+VividCortex will supply some Pizza at 5PM.

-Where: VividCortex Offices on the downtown mall (if you need help finding us, RSVP) and we'll send you the address.
+Where: Champion Brewery. see: http://www.facebook.com/ChampionBrewingCompany/info

 RSVP form link: https://docs.google.com/a/vividcortex.com/spreadsheet/viewform?formkey=dEljSGJhVzBEdVVhSnBtNTRqV3Z0b0E6MQ#gid=0